Kthulu120/liquid_dl/README.md

 ## Motivation And Notes

 Built for users who need simple datahoarding methods whether it be from mobile or prefer a nice gui over command-line.
 Note that the root or '/' will never be accepted as an input path unless you have a default directory that you specify in the settings by clicking on the logo, so make sure to mount hard drives to some mount points.
-Finally, there is now a [chrome extension](https://github.com/Kthulu120/liquid-dl-chrome) so you don't have continually log into your
+Finally, there is now a [chrome extension](https://github.com/Kthulu120/liquid-dl-chrome) so you don't have continually log into your server.

-### Prerequisites
+### Pre-requisites

 First to use this web-gui you need the technologies(though most are simply supported by python pip) it uses installed so we'll go one-by-one for each program needed: